ScaledAgileDevOps/SADMF/content/Release Convoy/deploy-the-fleet.md

 weight: 2
 ---

 We need to nail the fundamentals of speed, innovation, and impact.
-However, we need to ensure we go fast and innovate, but cautiously, to prevent solutions that do not work as designed.
+We need to ensure we go fast and innovate but very cautiously to prevent solutions that do not work as designed.
 To do this, we need a "Zero Defects" approach to delivery.

 To maintain "Zero Defects", centralized control of all release convoys is critical.
-Moving fast requires processes that slow down defect delivery!
+We need to "slow down to go fast" by ensuring we have an effective inspection process at the end!

-## Get READY!
+## Let's Get READY!

 All changes should use the READY release process.
 READY stands for: